- What we do

 - It’s a secure job – together with annual pay increases and five weeks of paid annual leave, the work you will do is critical to the ongoing safety of Victoria.

 - You will have access to our Employee Wellbeing Program, including on-site clinical support, staff mentoring and a peer support network.

 - You will be empowered to perform your role – there are safe systems of work across youth justice operations and a strong culture of workplace safety.

 Find out more about the future of youth justice by reading our strategic plan.

 Help us create change from the inside out

-Your career in youth justice begins by taking on a custodial role in one of our precincts.
-Youth Justice works with police, government and community support services to address underlying causes of offending.
+Youth justice works with police, government and community support services to address underlying causes of offending.
 As part of this, you will help guide children and young people through their education, programs and daily lives to help them create a better future for themselves.

 While care, supervision, safety and support form the foundation of the role, you will also need strong interpersonal and communication skills.
 We look for people who are: